marshalhayes/deepneuralnet-chess/README.md

 favorite places to play chess, [lichess.org](http://lichess.org).

 lichess is an open source chess server.
 They compile datasets monthly from their entire user base.
 The most recent count of the entire dataset was 241,127,059 games (approximately 47.4 GB compressed).
-For this project, I will just the datasets from 2017.
+For this project, I will use only the datasets from 2017.

 **Processing the data**
 The dataset contains information that is unnecessary, even completely useless, for my project.